vectordotdev/timber-io/_docs/index.md

 Welcome to the [Timber](https://timber.io) docs!

+Timber is a logging platform with a focus on data quality and developer productivity.

-The purpose of these docs is to ensure you get the most out of Timber: Log Better.
-Solve problems faster.
+The purpose of these docs is to ensure you get the most out of Timber.
+If at any time you are confused or have questions, please do not hesitate to chat with us in the bottom right of this page.

 ## Top articles